Oglethorpe, Whip-Ma-Whop-Ma-Gate, Bitchdaughter Tower, Swinegate — York’s quirky place names are a legacy of its multi-layered past.

 The best surviving medieval walls in Britain encircle York’s old town.
 High and wide, the stone walls form an elevated walkway commanding great views of both city and countryside.
 Enter by one of the four original ‘bars’ (gateways) and join the many locals as well as tourists who say that strolling on the walls is one of their favourite leisure activities in York.

 Historically King’s Staith was the main landing stage for boats on the River Ouse, which once made York an important trading port.
-Today, the quayside area is all about outdoor eating and drinking, as well as being the access point for York Boat River Cruises.
+Today, the quayside area is all about outdoor eating and drinking, as well as being the departure point for City Cruises’ sightseeing cruises.

 York’s 365 pubs could keep you busy for a year.
 With more limited time, choose a historic gem such as The Lamb and Lion next to Bootham Bar.
 Trainspotters will enjoy York Tap, a well-above-average traditional station pub.
 For live music, try The Hop or long-running local venue Fibbers.